The west is a world totally unknown to those of the east.

 When approached separately to embark on a mission to deliver an important message to a man known as Altarus who lives far into the west, two strangers reluctantly accept.
 Just when they start to trust each other, they reach an isolated lake.

-Lake is a short story taking place in the world of Tyronia and is not directly related to any other stories.
+Lake is a short story taking place in the Realm of Tyronia and is not directly related to any other stories.
 It was started while on a cruise to Hawaii but completed later at home.
 As hard as I tried, it seems I do not do well when trying to mix cruising with writing.

 Part 1: The Knife